harlan-zw/request-indexing/README.md

 - ⚡ Request indexing on new sites and pages, have them appear on Google in 48 hours.
 - 📊 Dashboard to see the search performance of all your Google Search Console sites.
 - 🌲 Keep your site data.
-Google Search Console data deletes site data longer than 16 months, start keeping it.
+Google Search Console data deletes site data longer than 16 months, start keeping it. (soon)

 ## Background